FPGAwars/apio-wiki-archive/Apio-Build.md

 apio build
 ```

-It is build for the board specified in the `apio.ini` file:
+It is built for the board specified in the `apio.ini` file:

 ![](https://github.com/FPGAwars/Apio-wiki/blob/main/wiki/Apio-commands/apio-build-01.png)